 September is one of our favourite months to travel.
 The school holiday rush is over, so sunny destination flight prices start to come down.
 Temperatures in Europe dip enough to make heat more comfortable and undiscovered Europe is in its element.
 The 'stans come to life.
 Safari season is in full swing, if drawing to a close.

 Whether you're after a long weekend with a difference, a life-changing wildlife experience or a long-term adventure to tick off the bucket list, September's a great month to get on the road.

 Skip ahead to your chosen travel type by clicking on one of the below, or keep scrolling for the full list of recommendations:

 In the capital, Palermo, opera season begins again this month.
-It's typically an ideal temperature to take on the hike up Mount Etna, or exploring the volcanic Aoelian Islands.
+It's also typically an ideal temperature to take on the hike up Mount Etna, or to explore the volcanic Aoelian Islands.

-Finally, there's never been a better time to day trip to the towns of Taormina and Castelmola, ending your break by parking yourself outside of a classic Sicilian eatery, and enjoying the hazy late summer evening.
+Finally, there's never been a better time to day trip to the towns of Taormina and Castelmola, ending your break by parking yourself outside a classic Sicilian eatery, to enjoy the hazy late summer evening.

-Japan's sunny season (July to August) can be awfully humid.
-Rainy season (June to July) is predictably wet.
+Japan's sunny season (July to August) can be awfully humid, and rainy season (June to July) is predictably wet.
 Things start to simmer in September.

 Expect breezier mornings and evenings – and likely less fellow visitors on the streets, as Nara's peak season comes into play in October and November.